 Unfortunately she was wearing dark clothing but was walking with the traffic.
 She had her cell phone light on down by her side and other cars were avoiding her.
 When I spoke with the police and I asked if the driver was intoxicated, mind you this gentleman tried pulling my daughter into his truck...
 Read more »

 So sorry to hear about your daughter.
 My gut tells me that this may not be worth pursuing, especially if your daughter's injuries are minor.
 It sounds like the police report is not helping the situation, noting your daughter's dark clothing.
-The other issue not mentioned is that you stated your...Read more »
+The other issue not mentioned is that you...Read more »

 In Massachusetts on a regular negligence claim, you typically have 3 years to file a complaint in the court system or else your claim is barred and lost forever.
 Unfortunately, if you have complications after the three years, but never filed suit, your claim is gone.

 It certainly sounds like worker's compensation laws apply here.
 Worker's compensation should pay for your medical bills as well as a worker's compensation wage for time you need to be out of work.
 There are more details about that, but that is the general answer for you.
-I suggest you contact a...Read more »
+I suggest...Read more »

 I assume you are looking for a pro bono lawyer because of your ability to pay an attorney out of your pocket at this time.
 The good news is that social security disability attorneys typically work on a contingency fee basis, which means they only get paid IF they win you benefits...and the pay...Read more »